 Guaranteed Maximum Price

-hh2 (www.hh2.com) is a third-party cloud service that works Procore's ERP Integrations tool to synchronize data when the ERP Integrations tool in Procore is configured to work with the Sage 300 CRE® integration.
+hh2 Cloud Services is a third-party cloud service that works with Procore's ERP Integrations tool to synchronise data when the ERP Integrations tool in Procore is configured to work with the Sage 300 CRE® integration.
+See www.hh2.com.

 Hypertext Transfer Protocol Secure

-A protocol that ensures secure communications over the Internet.
-Often abbreviated as HTTPS, it is a secure, encrypted connection for HyperText Transfer Protocol (HTTP) communication.
-This helps to ensure the privacy when data is exchanged.
+Hypertext Transfer Protocol Secure (HTTPS) is a secure, encrypted connection for HyperText Transfer Protocol (HTTP) communication.
+It helps to ensure privacy when data is exchanged.

-In Procore, an insurance manager is an internal employee (or multiple employees) at your company who will serve as your organization's primary point of contact(s) for ensuring that the insurance policies for your vendors (e.g., contractors, subcontractors, and other vendors) are in compliance with requirements and that their policy and certificate information is kept up-to-date in Procore.
-Insurance information for your vendors can be added and maintained in Procore's Company and Project level Directory tools.
-The responsibilities of an insurance manager include:
+In Procore, the term Insurance Manager refers to an internal employee (or multiple employees) at your company who serve as your organisation's primary point of contact(s) for ensuring that the insurance policies for your contractors, subcontractors and other vendors are in compliance with requirements and that their required policies and certificates are kept up-to-date.

 Integrated ERP System